gecio/gecio.github.io/docs/_optimist/guided_tour/step24/index.en.md

 +--------------------------------------+-------------+----------------------------------+--------------+---------------------+----------+
 ```

-With the provisioning_status `ACTIVE`, this process is completed successfully and the first Octavia load balancer can be further configured.
+Once the provisioning_status is `ACTIVE`, the process has completed successfully and the Octavia load balancer can be further configured.

 ```bash
 $ openstack loadbalancer list